naiquevin/attercop/README.md

    A seq of functions which will be called in order for every scraped item.
-The scraped item will be passed to the functions and they should return a (may be) modified version of the item which will be passed to the next function in seq.
+The scraped item will be passed to the functions and they should return a (may be) modified version of the item which will be passed to the next function in the pipeline.
 The result of the last function in the seq will be ignored.

-   Typically you would have functions that would either process the item data or store it in some kind of persistent storage in the pipeline.
+   Typically the pipeline functions would either process the item data or store it somewhere for later use.

 * **:max-wait** `optional` `number` `default: 5000`